rkuma183/wilsonmar.github.io/_posts/2018-05-14-azure-machine-learning.md

    These use "HDD" not "SSD" disks. [<a target="_blank" href="https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/deep-learning-dsvm-overview">Docs</a>]

    But if you are new to AI and Machine Learning, begin with ML Studio and their sample data:

+1. Create a <a target="_blank" href="https://portal.azure.com/#blade/HubsExtension/Resources/resourceType/Microsoft.MachineLearning%2Fworkspaces">Machine Learning Studio Workspace</a> within the

+   Microsoft's documentation on this is at https://docs.microsoft.com/en-us/azure/machine-learning/studio/create-workspace

+   ### Worspace

+1. Switch to another window by opening a new tab.
+On MacOS press Command+Tab.
+On Windows press Ctrl+Esc.

    ### Azure Machine Learning Studio #